 1. They insert a thin card reader inside the device, right underneath the keypad.
 You can't see it, so it's hard to avoid.
 The card reader looks like a film strip and records your pressed keys.

-2. The other one comes as a reader as well, but is attached to the PIN pad.
-You can see this one if you pay attention to the device, which is now a little bigger than usual.
+2. The other one comes as a reader/skimmer as well, but is attached to the numbers pad.
+You can see this one if you pay attention to the keypad, which is now a little bigger than usual.

 How to avoid: